-There is a Student Academic Conduct Officer (SACO) appointed by the Deputy Vice-Chancellor (Academic and Global Relations) on the recommendation of the Head of School, or relevant Director.
+There is a Student Academic Conduct Officer (SACO) appointed by the Deputy Vice-Chancellor (Academic) on the recommendation of the Head of School, or relevant Director.
 SACOs provide teaching staff in a School with the support required to ensure transparency and consistency for both students and staff in determining key standards in academic literacy and ethics.
 SACOs are guided by the provisions of the Student Academic Integrity Policy and Student Academic Integrity Procedure.

 When misconduct is suspected the role of the SACO is to support and maintain academic standards.
 Communication between the SACOs contributes to consistency in approach to academic integrity across the University.

 Mr Greg Preston, SACO, School of Education offers induction sessions to new SACOs and ongoing support.

 SACO meetings and events

 Meetings for SACOs and the SACO Coordinator are arranged throughout the year.
 Each meeting involves a guest presenter to discuss issues specific to the SACO system.

 An unmoderated email group (email@example.com) for discussion and networking.

 A Blackboard site that is accessible to SACOs.
 SACOs are encouraged to upload useful resources for sharing.

 The revised SACO manual is available to download as a PDF.